cloudmelon/k8secosys/01 - Helm.md

      helm repo add melonchart https://raw.githubusercontent.com/melonchart/helmcharts/master

+To extract all installed manifest in a namespace

+     helm get manifest osm --namespace osm-system

 Really useful tips for using values and if you want to check the value that your helm chart is using at runtime, you can use the following command :

      helm get values --all melon-release